 The following are eligible to serve as co-supervisors but not as main supervisors: research fellows (who do not meet the requirements to serve as a main supervisor), emeritus and honorary academic staff at the University of York; academic staff based in other academic institutions; researchers based in industry (or other non-academic partners) or professional practice.

 Where one or more co-supervisors is appointed, there should be clear agreement, preferably in writing (eg on SkillsForge), between the PGR and their supervisors with regard to how the relationship will be managed, for example the respective responsibilities of the supervisors, how the formal supervisory meetings will be arranged, and how information will be shared between the parties.
+Departments should, if possible, avoid appointing a main and co-supervisor who are in a close personal relationship.

 Where a co-supervisor is appointed from another department/centre within the University, it is recommended that the fees are split as follows: 20% to the lead department/centre (ie the one administering the PGR), and the remainder of the fees split between the supervising departments/centres in line with the supervisory load.

-Where there is a change of supervisor (see below) or change of supervisory role (eg from main to co-supervisor, see below) all parties need to agree and record in SkillsForge how the change will work in practice (eg clear expectations around participation in supervisory meetings.)
+Where there is a change of supervisor (see below) or change of supervisory role (eg from main to co-supervisor, see below) all parties need to agree and record in SkillsForge how the change will work in practice (eg clear expectations around participation in supervisory meetings).

 The University has a duty of care to its PGRs, to ensure that they are provided with supervision that meets their needs, and to its supervisors, to ensure that they are prepared for this challenging role.
 The University discharges this duty of care through its expectation for supervisors to undertake professional development, in the form of supported experiential learning and a mandatory online tutorial.
-Those with less supervisory experience have more extensive professional development requirements and serve an informal ‘supervisory probation’ period until they have supported - as a main supervisor - a York PhD PGR through to successful completion.
+Those with less supervisory experience have more extensive professional development requirements and also serve an informal ‘supervisory probation’ period until they have supported - as a main supervisor - a York PhD PGR through to successful completion.

 Departments should ensure that staff who are new to an academic career are given opportunities to gain experience of the supervisory process through serving on Thesis Advisory Panels and as co-supervisors.
 Postdocs are encouraged to train as a PGR mentor on the University PGR Mentoring Scheme.